20 Top-Rated Things to Do in Connecticut

 While the park's most popular pastimes include, sunbathing, boating, fishing, sandcastle-building, and swimming, there are a ton of other activities to occupy your time at this incredible beach.
 Kayaking, scuba diving, SUPing, and visiting the Meigs Point Nature Center will keep everyone happy.

 When it comes time for a break from the heat, head to one of the sheltered tables at the concession stand.
 Insider's tip: book one of the park's 500 campsites to extend your outdoor adventure.
+This stunning park has been dubbed a stellar place to go camping for good reason!

 Address: 1288 Boston Post Road, Madison, Connecticut